omundy/dig250-game-art-dev/reference-sheets/Unity-Scripting-01.md

 * In VisualStudio Code on Mac, `shift + option + F` will auto format.
 * In C# the filename (e.g. `PlayerController.cs`) and the Class name (e.g. `PlayerController`) must match.
 * If you see an error like `The type or namespace name <Type> could not be found.
-Are you missing a <namespace> using directive?`, don't forget to import the correct `namespace` (e.g. Importing the UnityEngine.UI namespace is required to work with UI Elements).
+Are you missing a <namespace> using directive?`, you may have forgotten to import the correct `namespace` at the top of your script.

 ### Sources